Curriculum

 The master’s thesis paper, a piece of rigorous problem-driven research, is the capstone of the program.
 This paper is modeled on an academic article and is typically 10,500 to 14,000 words (all inclusive).

-Students then spend spring quarter writing their paper.
+Students then spend spring quarter writing their thesis.
 Students who wish to receive their degree in the Spring University-wide convocation complete their thesis by the spring deadline.
 Students can also choose to complete their thesis over the summer without any additional enrollment.